1972 Atlantic hurricane season: Tropical Storm Carrie

-Hurricane Dawn
+Tropical Storm Dawn

 A tropical wave, combined with an upper tropospheric trough, resulted in the development of a tropical depression near Cay Sal Bank, Bahamas, on September 5.
 Later that day, the depression struck Key Largo, Florida, before moving inland over the mainland of Florida.
 The storm brought very light rainfall to the state, peaking at 1.19 in in Tavernier.
 The system moved northeastward and soon re-emerged into the Atlantic.
 While located north of Grand Bahama on September 6, the depression intensified into Tropical Storm Dawn.
 On September 7, a cold low pressure developed near Cape Hatteras, North Carolina, which would influence much of Dawn's movement.
-Around that time, the storm strengthened into a Category 1 hurricane.
-Dawn then curved west-northwestward on September 8 and peaked with maximum sustained winds of 80 mph and a minimum barometric pressure of 997 mbar.
+Dawn then curved west-northwestward on September 8 and peaked with maximum sustained winds of 70 mph and a minimum barometric pressure of 997 mbar.

 With Dawn appearing as a threat to the Mid-Atlantic, storm and gale warnings were issued from Chincoteague Inlet, Virginia, to Cape May, New Jersey, on September 8.
-However, the hurricane veered southeastward on September 9 and weakened to a tropical storm.
+However, the storm veered southeastward on September 9.
 By late on September 10, after the cold low pressure area relinquished influence over Dawn, the cyclone began moving westward, but continued to deteriorate.
 Dawn weakened to a tropical depression while well east of Georgia late on September 12.
 The system approached the Sea Islands on September 13, but curved northeastward and remained offshore.
 Dawn dissipated less than 15 mi east of Isle of Palms, South Carolina, on September 14.
 The storm also produced very light rainfall in Georgia and South Carolina.